Babies are typically inquisitive about the environment around them. Naturally, you may expect your child to become attached to their pacifier.

 Should You Wean Your Autistic Child Off of Their Pacifier?

 As mentioned, this question has become a target of hot debate.
-There are generally three main reasons why people think that you should wean your childOpens in a new tab. off a pacifier.
+There are generally three main reasons why people think that you should wean your child off a pacifier.Â

 It Could Damage Their Teeth

-Studies show that prolonged useOpens in a new tab. of a pacifier can significantly damage the shape of your child’s bite and the roof of their mouth, creating a permanently high, narrow channel.
+Studies show that prolonged use of a pacifier can significantly damage the shape of your child’s bite and the roof of their mouth, creating a permanently high, narrow channel.
 This damage isn’t guaranteed, though, and your child could safely continue to use a pacifier past the age of four, with proper observation.

 Some children don’t use their pacifiers as vigorously as others, choosing instead to hold the object in their mouth instead of actively sucking on it.
 This method is much less damaging.